smitpi/PSToolKit/docs/docs/index.md

 - [`Remove-UserProfile`](https://smitpi.github.io/PSToolKit/Remove-UserProfile) -- Connects to a server and renames a user profile folder, and delete the key from Profilelist in the registry
 - [`Reset-PSGallery`](https://smitpi.github.io/PSToolKit/Reset-PSGallery) -- Reset gallery to degault settings
 - [`Restore-ElevatedShortcut`](https://smitpi.github.io/PSToolKit/Restore-ElevatedShortcut) -- Restore the RunAss shortcuts, from a zip file
+- [`Save-PSModules`](https://smitpi.github.io/PSToolKit/Save-PSModules) -- Saves the modules to a local repo.
 - [`Search-Script`](https://smitpi.github.io/PSToolKit/Search-Script) -- Search for a string in a directory of ps1 scripts.
 - [`Set-FolderCustomIcon`](https://smitpi.github.io/PSToolKit/Set-FolderCustomIcon) -- Will change the icon of a folder to a custom selected icon
 - [`Set-PSProjectFile`](https://smitpi.github.io/PSToolKit/Set-PSProjectFile) -- Creates and modify needed files for a PS project from existing module files.